kgolid/cellular-automata-post/readme.md

 const get_rule = num => (b1, b2, b3) => get_bit(num, combine(b1, b2, b3));
 ```

 Cool!
-We now have a function that for each number between 0 and 256 gives us a unique ECA rule that we can do whatever we want with.
+We now have a function that for each number between within our interval gives us a unique ECA rule that we can do whatever we want with.
 The next step is to visualise them in the browser.

 ## Visualising rules